EmmaFrith/my-language-learning/README.md

 I found the notes app on my phone didn't inspire me to refer back to my notes.
 There weren't many options for organising my language notes.

 There are lots of opportunities to expand on this MVP.
-I conceieved this as an app for any language, but given the short timeframe to build the project I have focussed on just one language.
+I conceived this as an app for any language, but given the short timeframe to build the project I have focussed on just one language.

-To expand this, I'd like give the option to select mutiple languages, so that you can have multiple dictionaries accessible from a landing page.
+To expand this, I'd like give the option to select multiple languages, so that you can have multiple dictionaries accessible from a landing page.